mhbeals/Conference-Notes/CN_BLLabsDissemination_20141103.md

 + People came and looked over his shoulder
 + So made a tumbler <http://mechanicalcurator.tumblr.com/archive>
 + Not that worried about 'stealing' as resolution was not great for printing on t-shirts
-+ Some degree of machien learning (finding similar images)
++ Some degree of machine learning (finding similar images)

 Machine Learning 101:
 + Turn raw data into numbers
   + lines, shapes, offset
 + Process data
   + remove noise and tone variation
-  + turning a grid of pixels into independant trackable 'pints of interest'
+  + turning a grid of pixels into independent trackable 'pints of interest'
   + hues, saturation, contrast
 + Annotate (manually or automatically)
-+ Pass through on of mnay machine learning algorithms such as Scalable Vector Machine
++ Pass through on of many machine learning algorithms such as Scalable Vector Machine
 + Testing
 + Use process on rest of data

-Analysis starts with a bulk set of data, a set of summuptions and testing
+Analysis starts with a bulk set of data, a set of assumptions and testing
 + No-one can support all assumptions and ideas!

 Why had no one done mechanical curator before?